serspammy/spammy-xfbsp-dotfiles/README.md

 note: i am very dumb and MIGHT have used `/serspammy/` for paths to the home directory instead of `~/`. if you find any instances of this please let me know!!!!

-note2: split v is changed to mod+b so as not to conflict with copyq's keybinding. also flameshot's keybind is Print